Geoffrey L Wood, PhD

-Dr. Geoff Wood is Assistant Professor of Sociology and Director of the Center for Applied Research (CFAR).
-He earned a Ph.D. in sociology with an emphasis in research methodology from the University at Albany, State University of New York.
+Dr. Geoff Wood is Chair, Behavioral Sciences Division, Associate Professor of Sociology, and Director of the Center for Applied Research (CFAR).
+He earned a Ph.D. in sociology from the University at Albany, State University of New York.

-He teaches introduction to sociology, social problems, research methods, sociology of politics, social inequality, and introduction to public policy.
-He serves as the Faculty Advisor for the Public Policy Major and for Pi Gamma Mu, the International Social Science Honor Society.
+Dr. Wood teaches introduction to sociology, introduction to public policy, social problems, research methods, racial and ethnic relations, sociology of politics, social inequality, and organizational behavior.
+He serves as the faculty advisor for Pi Gamma Mu, the International Social Science Honor Society.